-You shouldn't feel guilty for not wanting children at your wedding.
-But take that extra step to specify that your wedding is adults only by writing it front and center on the invitation and feelings will get hurt for such a head-on approach.
-Having a child-free wedding can be a very sensitive issue to some, especially for out-of-town family members and close friends.
-For a more tactful take, have family, wedding party members and friends spread the word to guests so they have lots of time to secure a babysitter.
+You shouldn't feel guilty for keeping your wedding a kid-free zone, but it's not polite to specify your wishes front and center on the invitations.
+Doing that is the easiest way to ruffle feathers.
+Having a child-free wedding can be a very sensitive issue for some guests, especially out-of-town family members and close friends with little ones.
+For a more tactful approach, have your family, wedding party members and friends spread the word to guests by word of mouth so they have lots of time to secure a babysitter.

 5. Don't Make It an "Adults-Mostly" Reception

-Hearing from family members who are questioning why your younger cousins, nieces and nephews aren't allowed to come is normal.
-Address the sensitive issue right away by calling and explaining that you can't invite everyone you'd like.
-You can blame it on the budget constraints (if that's truly the case!) which often wards off further protests and avoids hurt feelings.
-But remember, you don't have to give a lengthy explanation and can simply say that an adults-only wedding is a decision that you've made and leave it at that.
-“You aren't going to please everyone, and that's okay.
-Having or not having children at your wedding is a personal decision and one you and your partner made together," Karson and Butler say.
+It's normal to start hearing from family members who are questioning why your younger cousins, nieces and nephews aren't allowed to come.
+Address the sensitive issue right away by calling and explaining, unfortunately, you can't invite everyone you'd like.
+You can blame it on budget and venue constraints (if you want), which often wards off further protests and avoids hurt feelings.
+But remember, you don't have to give a lengthy explanation.
+You're not going to please everyone, but it's okay to say an adults-only wedding is a personal decision you've made, and leave it at that.

-7. Don't Back Down
+7. Don't Waver

-“Be prepared that if there are some close family and friends who want their kids there, you may get push back," Sozmen says.
-But like with other decisions you're making, this is your day and you and your partner get to decide who's invited to the wedding—period.
+Even if you've properly addressed the invites, shared via word of mouth and posted a note on your website, be prepared to get some pushback.
+Just remember, like with other decisions you're making, this is your day and you and your partner get to decide who's invited to the wedding—period.
 Address the issue and upset parents with sensitivity, but don't back down.
-If you have a truly angry guest on your hands (and their happiness means a great deal to you) it's a kind gesture to look into hiring a babysitter to watch their children at home for the duration of the entire wedding, ceremony included.
-“As long as you're thoughtful and helpful to the guests with kids, then that's the best you can do," Sozmen says.
-“If parents are still awkward and upset beyond that, then they probably shouldn't come to your wedding altogether."
+If you have a truly angry guest on your hands (and their happiness means a great deal to you), it's a kind gesture to look into hiring a babysitter to watch their children at home for the duration of the entire wedding, ceremony included.
+At the end of the day, the best you can do is be thoughtful and helpful to your the guests with kids.

 Not sure where to begin with your wedding planning?
 Take our Style Quiz and we'll pull together a custom wedding vision and vendors to match, just for you.
 After that, create a free, personalized wedding website to keep your guests informed (and excited!) about your plans, and a time-saving Guest List Manager to organize your attendees.
 Even better?
 You can sync your Guest List Manager and wedding website to update everything at once.